 Possible Causes: This error usually comes in one of the following cases:

-- The machine certificate on RAS server has expired.
+The machine certificate on the RAS server has expired.

 Possible Solution: Unfortunately, you won’t be able to fix this issue on your own.
 You need to contact your VPN server administrator to verify and fix the above issue.
 To know more about this error, you can read the Routing and Remote Access Blog.